phantomphildius/manager-readme/README.md

 ## What Success looks like in a Member of our Team

 A successful member of our team exhibits the above qualities but also proactively challenges themselves and others.
 They feel ownership of their code, domain, and company.
 Therefore, they strive to leave things better than they found them and are constantly learning to improve themselves and those around them through mentorship and communication.
 Their curiosity leads to contributions throughout the company in whichever domains they're interested in.
+Curiosity helps drive individual growth, for example, curiosity can be followed to new responsibility.
+For example, if there is something that you see me doing that you are interested in - ask about it!
+I would be happy to explain what I am doing and if it makes sense transfer that responsibility to you!

-Lastly, but most importantly, they are kind and caring for those on the team.
+Lastly, but most importantly, our team members are kind and caring for those on the team.

 ## My Work Style

 ### Work/Life Balance and Schedule

 - I like to start early.
-That does not mean I am a morning person ☕️🥱 by any means but it is usually time I find myself uninterrupted.
+That does not mean I am a morning person ☕ ️🥱 by any means but it is usually time I find myself uninterrupted.
 I cherish my time before 10 am every day and try to keep it free if possible.
 It also does not mean you have to be online early.
 - My headphones are usually on.
 That does not mean I do not want to be disturbed, I happen to work best that way and enjoy music.
 I may not see you or hear you coming and therefore may be startled.
 So sometimes a tap on the shoulder could be replaced by a quick slack if you cannot get my attention and I'll be ready to chat in no time.
 - Take vacation, even if it is a day here or there, or an hour in the middle of the day to go for a walk, a run, or get a coffee.
 - I may work late and infrequently on weekends.
 I expect you to set your own hours without feeling like you need to work mine.
 Furthermore, I trust you will get your work done, and can work accordingly.